 There is no obvious age preference for this race with a mixture of winning age groups over the past 12 years.
 There have been four winning three-year-olds, three four-year-olds, two five-year-olds and three successful six-year-olds during that period.

 Only two of those winners had won on their previous start.
 Previous form at Ascot is a positive factor with all twelve having raced here previously, six of them successfully.

-Top Trainers and Jockeys
+Top Trainers and Jockeys of the Sprint Stakes

 No trainer has managed to dominate this race in recent years with only James Fanshawe managing more than one victory.
 He was successful with Deacon Blues (2011) and The Tin Man (2016).

 Lester Piggott has a record seven victories, the last of them being Salieri in 1983.
 As with the wide range of successful trainers, no jockey has a particularly striking record here in recent years.
 Wayne Lordan won in consecutive seasons with Slade Power and Gordon Lord Byron in 2013 and 2014.
 Paul Hanagan also has two recent winners with Muhaarar (2015) and Sands of Mali (2018).